LukeGrahamLandry/modding-tutorials/text tutorials/tutorials/2 Basic Items.md

 }
 ```

-Then in the models folder make a file called item_name.json (call it whatever string you passed into the Item constructer).
+Then in models/item make a file called item_name.json (call it whatever string you passed into the Item constructer).
 In the layer0 item, make sure to change firstmod to your modid and smile to the name of the image file you want to use.

 ```json